Don Ho: Career

 In his stage show, Ho would make jokes about being sent in the mid-1950s to Keesler Air Force Base, Mississippi and being Hawaiian.
 Don Ho enjoyed asking for a show of hands of veterans of World War II.
 He would ask for all the Pearl Harbor survivors to stand.
-He would tell the men from the European Theater, "you got your glory in the movies" that they could watch.
-The veterans of the Pacific Theater were invited on stage to join the hula dancers.
+He would tell the men from the European theater, "you got your glory in the movies" that they could watch.
+The veterans of the Pacific theater were invited on stage to join the hula dancers.

 Ho's music used typical 1960s pop arrangements, which meant light instrumentation and Hammond organs.
 He was well-positioned to capitalize on the newly admitted state's growing popularity as a tourist destination during the decade due to cheap air travel and the popularity of Tiki bars.
 His shows would be attended by celebrities in addition to ordinary tourists.

 During the second half of the decade, a growing movement emerged in Hawaii to produce more traditional forms of music that subtly accused Ho of being too commercialized and marketed to tourists.
 His popularity never seriously suffered however, and his shows remained popular with vacationers.

 Guest appearances on television series such as I Dream of Jeannie, The Brady Bunch, Sanford and Son, Batman, Charlie's Angels, McCloud and Fantasy Island soon followed.
 Although his album sales peaked in the late 1960s, he was able to land a television series on ABC from October 1976 to March 1977 with The Don Ho Show variety program which aired on weekday mornings.

-Ho had ten children: six with his wife and four more from two subsequent relationships.
-His children often worked with him, either onstage, backstage, or with his business.
-He loved to work with his children, teaching them the entertainment business.
 His daughter Hoku performed with him in his Waikīkī show and in 2000 went on to become a nationally known recording artist in her own right.
-In 2005, he sang a song that was used as the opening theme to the direct-to-video and DVD movie Aloha, Scooby-Doo!.
+In 2005, he sang a song that was used as the opening theme to the direct-to-video movie Aloha, Scooby-Doo!.

-Illness

-Ho lived at his Diamond Head residence, raising his young family with their mothers.
-In 1995, at age 65, Ho suffered a mild stroke and his health began a steady decline.
-By 2002, he had developed cardiomegaly, an enlarged heart, unrelated to coronary artery disease, leaving him with only 30% of normal cardiac capacity.
-Despite his failing health, Ho was always hopeful, and resilient to find a solution to his health issues.
-He also continued his nightly performances, making a few concessions such as trading in his glass of Scotch that he kept on top of his piano at shows for pineapple juice.